Talk (Daniel Johns album): Recording

 Talk was created over the course of 2013 and 2014, with Johns actively pursuing a sleek neo soul R&B feel, influenced by artists such as Janet Jackson.
 While working with long-time collaborator Julian Hamilton, Johns also engaged the involvement of numerous production personnel—such as Lorde producer Joel Little—as well as Styalz Fuego and M-Phazes.

 Release

 A four-song single, "Aerial Love", featuring two tracks—"Aerial Love" and "Preach"—that would feature on the album, was released on 13 March 2015, reaching No. 21 in the Australian singles chart, giving Johns his first solo hit.
 Talk was released on 22 May 2015 by record label Eleven in Johns' native Australia, and worldwide in digital and CD formats.
 It reached number 2 on the Australian ARIA Albums Chart.
-The album also achieved some unexpected success in other parts of the world, coming in at No. 1 on the Slovakian iTunes albums chart shortly after release.

 Reception

-Like much of Johns' work, Talk marked a dramatic shift in musical styles, garnering polarized feedback from fans, although critical reactions were warm.
+Like much of Johns' work, Talk marked a dramatic shift in musical styles, garnering polarised feedback from fans, although critical reactions were warm.
 In his review for AllMusic, Neil Z. Yeung declared that, Talk "is cohesive, ebbing and flowing as the grooves pulsate and Johns' lyrics of love and lust hypnotize.
 This is the sound of a grown man taking a stand, declaring his identity as an evolving artist in a new era."